mrsimoes/hlnsync/README.md

 - Minimal support for case-insensitive but case-preserving file systems like vfat: if a target file name differs from source match in case only, target is not updated.
 - Supports Linux only.

+## Release Notes

+- v0.5.3: New `syncr`, changed `mkoffline` syntax, more output options (`--alllinks`), hard link-aware `check` and `cmp`, improved `search`,
+- v0.5.2: Search files by file path glob pattern.
+Multiple patterns on --exclude.
+More powerful configuration files. `--root` now allowed in `mkoffline` and `rehash`.
+Major rewrite of the command line and config file parsers.
+Optimize onfirstonly and sync to do less hashing.
+Fix bugs in `--root`, `cmp`, `check`, and more.
+Wildcards in config section names.
+- v0.4.0: Drop Python 2 compatibility.
+Add config files.
+Bug fixes.
+- v0.3.8: Less hashing on `onfirstonly`.
+Sort file search output by size.
+Adjust user output levels.
+- v0.3.7: Bug fix on reading offline trees.
+Change output levels and some messages.
+- v0.3.6: New: --include and --include-once options.
+Bug fix: wrong exit code.
+- v0.3.5: Bug fix: not excluding dirs in offline mode.
+- v0.3.3: Python 3 support.
+- v0.3.2: New --root option to allow reading and updating a root tree database when querying subtrees.
+- v0.3.0: Exclude files by glob pattern in sync and other commands.
+Better terminal output.
+Major code overhaul.
+- v0.1.9: Improved sync algorithm.
+Remove directories left empty after sync.
+- v0.1: Initial version.

 ## Possible Improvements

 - argparsecomplete support